 - Second class double-cabin ticket for Dhaka-Barishal is 1,260 BDT, Dhaka-hularhat 1,710 BDT, and Dhaka-Morelganj 2,100 BDT.

-Advance ticket of Paddle Steamer
+Advance ticket of Paddle Steamer (Rocket)

-Because of heavy demand, it is almost impossible to get a cabin ticket if you just show up on departure time in the Paddle Steamer.
+Because of heavy demand, it is almost impossible to get a cabin ticket if you just show up at departure time in the Paddle Steamer.
 You need to book at least 1 month before your journey to get a cabin ticket.
 The authority will issue the ticket just before 2 days of the journey.
 You need to keep in touch with them regularly until they issue the ticket.

 Bangladesh Inland Water Transport Corporation (BIWTC)